nearform/mercurius-apollo-tracing/README.md

 - `reportIntervalMs?: number`
   - 10000 is the default value

+## Lambda

+If you are running in lambda-like environment, keep in mind to pass `sendReportsImmediately: true` flag to registration options to make sure the report is send before process exits.

 ## Performance

 Plugin hooks into each resolver in your schema, so performance will be negatively affected.
 Performance will be impacted more if you have many fast/small resolvers.
 If you have less resolvers and it takes more time to resolve them, perf difference is lower.